nooransir/TokenEdu-unfold2024/README.md

-## Create Aptos Dapp Token minting dapp Template

-The Token minting dapp template provides an end-to-end Fungible Asset minting dapp with a beautiful pre-made UI users can quickly adjust and deploy into a live server.

-## Read the Token minting dapp template docs
-To get started with the Token minting dapp template and learn more about the template functionality and usage, head over to the [Token minting dapp template docs](https://aptos.dev/create-aptos-dapp/templates/fungible-asset)

-## The Fungible Asset template provides 3 pages:

-- **Public Mint Fungible Asset Page** - A page for the public to mint Fungible Assets.
-- **Create Fungible Asset page** - A page for creating new asset.
-This page is not accessible on production.
-- **My Fungible Assets page** - A page to view all the assets created under the current Move module (smart contract).
-This page is not accessible on production.
+## TokenEdu - Web3 E-Learning Platform

+TokenEdu is a Web3 E-Learning Platform application that combines blockchain technology with education, allowing users to watch educational videos and earn rewards.
+It features a fully functional dApp with an intuitive UI and smart contract integration for reward distribution.

+---

-## What tools the template uses?
+## Learn About the Web3 E-Learning Platform

+To get started with the Web3 E-Learning Platform and explore its functionality, check out the [Web3 E-Learning Platform Documentation](#) (Add a documentation link here if available).

+---

+## The Platform Offers:

+- **Educational Video Page** - Users can browse and watch videos.
+- **Reward Page** - Tracks rewards earned by completing courses.
+- **Dashboard** - Displays user activity, including courses completed and rewards accumulated.

+---

+## Tools and Technologies Used

 - React framework
 - Vite development tool
-- shadcn/ui + tailwind for styling
+- shadcn/ui + Tailwind CSS for styling
-- Aptos TS SDK
+- Aptos TS SDK for blockchain integration
-- Aptos Wallet Adapter
+- Aptos Wallet Adapter for wallet connectivity
-- Node based Move commands
+- Node.js for backend logic

+---

-## What Move commands are available?
+## What Commands Are Available?

-The tool utilizes [aptos-cli npm package](https://github.com/aptos-labs/aptos-cli) that lets us run Aptos CLI in a Node environment.

-Some commands are built-in the template and can be ran as a npm script, for example:
+This platform uses [aptos-cli npm package](https://github.com/aptos-labs/aptos-cli) to manage blockchain functionalities.
+Below are some built-in npm scripts:

-- `npm run move:publish` - a command to publish the Move contract
+- `npm run move:publish` - Publishes the Move smart contract
-- `npm run move:test` - a command to run Move unit tests
+- `npm run move:test` - Runs Move unit tests
-- `npm run move:compile` - a command to compile the Move contract
+- `npm run move:compile` - Compiles the Move smart contract
-- `npm run move:upgrade` - a command to upgrade the Move contract
+- `npm run move:upgrade` - Upgrades the Move smart contract
-- `npm run dev` - a command to run the frontend locally
+- `npm run dev` - Starts the development server locally
-- `npm run deploy` - a command to deploy the dapp to Vercel
+- `npm run deploy` - Deploys the platform to Vercel

-For all other available CLI commands, can run `npx aptos` and see a list of all available commands.
+For more commands, run `npx aptos` to see a list of all available CLI options.

+---

+## Features of the Platform

+- **Blockchain Rewards**: Users earn rewards via smart contracts for watching videos.
+- **Decentralized Learning**: Secure and transparent reward distribution using blockchain.
+- **Responsive UI**: A seamless and modern design for desktop and mobile.